 - Orientation – This short video tells you the overview of the training

 - Bing Ads – This tells you that Referral Marketing is not MLM.
-And that CPA Referral Marketing is when a company pays you to send them quality leads.
+And CPA Referral Marketing is when a company pays you to send them quality leads.

 - YouTube – This video talks about why you need to create a YouTube video, and she recommends paid training about it from Udemy.

-- Instagram – No video here but a page where it talks about creating an account with Instagram and pay for influencers to give you a shout-out.
+- Instagram – No video here but a page where it talks about creating an account with Instagram and paying for influencers to give you a shout-out.
 It also includes a link that supposedly teaches you all about Instagram, but the link doesn’t work.

 - Pinterest – A short paragraph that tells you that Pinterest is a great marketing site similar to Instagram.
 And recommends an article that teaches you all you need to know about Pinterest.